|

 concept.

-How did you go about finding the pieces for Mexico?
+did you go about finding the pieces for Mexico?

-Street" (Mexico City) and Agustin Cadena's "Lady
+(Mexico City) and Agustin

-of the pieces I can't say I found they just fell into my lap.
-Right about
+Castellanos.
+Some of the pieces I can't say I found they just fell into

-the time I began reading for this, I received the manuscript
+my lap.
+Right about the time I began reading for this, I received

-of Daniel Reveles' collection of short stories set in the U.S.-Mexico
+the manuscript of Daniel Reveles' collection of short stories

-border town of Tecate.
-His publisher sent it to me, looking for
+set in the U.S.-Mexico border town of Tecate.
+His publisher sent

-a blurb.
-I was happy to give him one because it's a fantastic
+it to me, looking for a blurb.
+I was happy to give him one because

-short story, "Big Caca's Revenge."
+was the hilarious short story, "Big Caca's Revenge."

-It sounds fairly straightforward.
+sounds fairly straightforward.

 Not at all!
 I delved into several months of reading.
 I read as